Okipa/laravel-table/README.md

                 fn(News $news) => $news->id === 3,
                 ['highlighted', 'bg-success']
             )
-            // append all request params to the paginator ->appendData($this->request->all());
+            // Append all request params to the paginator ->appendData($this->request->all());
     }